archisman-panigrahi/typhoon/README.md

 # Typhoon

-This is the Windows version.
+This version of Typhoon is optimised for [node-webkit](https://github.com/rogerwang/node-webkit/) and is used in Windows.

 ![Typhoon](https://raw.github.com/apandada1/typhoon/gh-pages/assets/img/typhoon.png)